jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.16 CrossTabulation

-Performs a cross-tabulation on two categorical images..
+Performs a cross-tabulation on two categorical images.

 *Parameters*: